ccoutant/dwarf-locations/025-multiloc-storage.md

 Append the following entry to the existing storage kinds list, after the "Composite storage" entry:

-> - Multi-location storage.
-A hybrid form of storage where a single
+> - Multiloc storage.
+A hybrid form of storage where a single piece of
->   piece of a program object is live at multiple locations.
-Its size
+>   a program object is live at multiple locations.
+Its size is the
->   is the size of the smallest of the storages of the multiple
+>   size of the smallest of the storages of the multiple underlying
+>   locations.
+Reading from multiloc storage reads from any of the
 >   underlying locations.
-Reading from multi-location storage reads
->   from any of the underlying locations.
-Writing to multi-location
->   storage writes to all the underlying locations.
+Writing to multiloc storage writes to all
+>   the underlying locations.

 Add the following non-normative notes after the storage kind list:

-> *Composite storage and multi-location storage are orthogonal and
+> *Composite storage and multiloc storage are orthogonal and
 > composable.
 Composite storage can contain pieces of any storage
-> kind, including multi-location.
-Multi-location storage can be formed
+> kind, including multiloc.
+Multiloc storage can be formed from
-> from locations of any storage kind, including composite.*
+> locations of any storage kind, including composite.*

 > *A consumer may flatten composite storage composed of composite
 > pieces, to avoid nesting in its internal representation.
 Whether to
 > flatton or not is purely an implementation choice with no visible
 > semantic difference.
-Similarly, a consumer may flatten
+Similarly, a consumer may flatten multiloc
-> multi-location storage composed of multi-locations.*
+> storage composed of multiloc locations.*

 ### Section 3.xx [NEW]
-Add a new section after Section 3.12, “Composite Locations”, called "Multi-Location Locations (multiloc)", with new text derived from the text deleted from Section 2.5:
+Add a new section after Section 3.12, “Composite Locations”, called "Multiloc Locations", with new text derived from the text deleted from Section 2.5:

-> A multi-location location (a.k.a. multiloc) is used to describe
+> A multiloc location is used to describe objects that reside in more
-> objects that reside in more than one piece of storage at the same
+> than one piece of storage at the same time.
+An object may have more
-> time.
-An object may have more than one location as a result of
+> than one location as a result of optimization.
+For example, a value
-> optimization.
-For example, a value that is only read may be promoted
+> that is only read may be promoted from memory to a register for some
-> from memory to a register for some region of code, but later code
+> region of code, but later code may revert to reading the value from
-> may revert to reading the value from memory as the register may be
+> memory as the register may be used for other purposes.
-> used for other purposes.
+>
 >
 > The consumer may assume that the object value stored is the same in
 > all the underlying locations of a multiloc, excluding bits of the